 Pauline T. Mayer is President of PTM Healthcare Marketing established in 1996.
-Ms. Mayer has extensive experience in public relations and marketing both medical device startups, medical specialists and non-profit organizations.
+Ms. Mayer has extensive experience in public relations and marketing for both medical device startups, medical specialists, and non-profit organizations.
 She is an experienced professional and tireless worker.

 Ms. Mayer is loyal to her clients and never accepts competing device companies as clients.

 Ms. Mayer is honored to serve as the Executive Director for the American Board of Vascular Surgery exploring pathways to an independent Board of Vascular Surgery.
-Ms. Mayer served as the Executive Director of the International Society for Vascular Surgery (dissolved in 2018).
-In addition, Ms. Mayer serves as Executive Consultant to the Frank J. Veith International Society.
+In addition, Ms. Mayer served as the Executive Director of the International Society for Vascular Surgery (dissolved in 2018).
+In addition, she serves as an Executive Consultant to the Frank J. Veith International Society.